Maritime object classification with SAR imagery using quantum kernel methods: Introduction

-We compare the learning performance metrics obtained with QKMs applied to both real and complex SAR imagery from the SARFish dataset~\cite{Luckett2024Sarfish}, with those obtained using classical Laplacian, radial basis function (RBF) and linear kernels applied to real SAR data.
+We compare the learning performance metrics obtained with QKMs applied to both real and complex SAR imagery, with those obtained using classical Laplacian, radial basis function (RBF) and linear kernels applied to real SAR data, where all data is extracted from the SARFish dataset~\cite{Luckett2024Sarfish}.
+In this work, we restrict our comparison to kernel-based models to ensure a fair and controlled evaluation within a consistent methodological framework.
+Kernel methods share similar inductive biases and are well-suited to the dataset size considered here.
+Including deep learning approaches would introduce additional confounding factors, such as architectural design and training heuristics, which fall outside the scope of this study.
 We perform the comparison on two binary classification tasks: the first involves classifying detected maritime objects as vessels or otherwise (e.g. oil rigs), and the second involves classifying detected vessels as fishing vessels or otherwise (e.g. cargo ships).

 The paper proceeds as follows.
 In Section~\ref{sec:Related Work} we discuss related works.
 In Section~\ref{sec:Methods} we describe kernel methods, both classical and quantum, including the kernel-based ML algorithms that we apply in this work.
-In Section~\ref{sec:Experimental setup} we describe the configuration of our experiments, including the datasets, preprocessing, choice of classical and quantum kernels (the latter of which we simulate without noise), and computational implementation details.
+In Section~\ref{sec:Experimental setup} we describe the configuration of our experiments, including the datasets, preprocessing, choice of classical and quantum kernels, and computational implementation details.
 In Section~\ref{sec:Results and discussion} we provide the results of our experiments and discuss their implications.
 Finally, in Section~\ref{sec:Conclusion and Future Work} we conclude and provide suggestions about possible future research directions.